 For More Information

-If you’d like to see some actual wildlife using some of the crossings, take a look at these cool videos!
+If you’d like to see animals using wildlife crossings, take a look at these cool videos!

 Various Animals using Banff Crossings (from Parks Canada):

 Various Animals using Florida Crossings (from Florida Department of Transportation):

 Various Animals using Crossings in Montana (from People’s Way Partnership):